 Jerusalem’s dining scene is smaller and more modest than Tel Aviv's, but is steeped in 4,000 years of culinary traditions.
 Among Jewish residents, more than a century of immigration has infused the local fare with the best of Kurdish, Moroccan, French, Polish, Yemenite, and Italian flavors.
 On the Palestinian side, most restaurants rely on a rich heritage of family cooking.
-On both sides, an elite class of ch
+On both sides, an elite

 class of chefs has begun combining the best of local ingredients with advanced cooking techniques and imaginative serving styles.

 All this is to say that when you’re in Jerusalem you can enjoy the best of both worlds: hole-in-the-wall eateries brimming with aromatic stews and garlicky hummus or high-end dining rooms serving inspired and elegant riffs on the city’s flavors and produce.

 Some cuisine designations are self-explanatory, but other terms may be confusing.
 A restaurant billing itself as "dairy" will serve meals without meat; many such places do serve fish, in addition to pasta, soup, and salads.
 "Oriental" usually means Middle Eastern (in contrast to Western), often meaning hummus, kebabs, and stews.